d33pster/d33pster.github.io/index.markdown

 {: .highlight }
 The Coffee Smirk is an Alt/Rock Indian Musical Band Founded by [Soumyo Deep Gupta](https://instagram.com/bilpdipp) and [Arjun Solanki](https://instagram.com/arjunsinghsolanki_001) in 2019.

-- I am the main Keyboardist and lyricist for The Cofee Smitk
+- I am the main Keyboardist and lyricist for The Cofee Smirk
 - The Cofee Smirk is still active with our members spread across India.

 [Spotify][TCS_spotify]{: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2}